 This year, we recognize that the COVID-19 pandemic has affected grading practices at some universities.
-Specifically, some courses obtained in 2019-2020 were graded as pass/fail instead of with a numerical or letter grade.
+Specifically, some courses were graded as pass/fail instead of with a numerical or letter grade.
 For molecular genetics courses that were graded as pass/fail, we will be requesting further information regarding competency.
 Please provide a letter from the course professor speaking to the applicant’s overall performance in the course and how this compares to other students in the cohort, or provide the course professor’s contact information.
 Please note that a letter provided speaking to the applicant’s performance in the molecular genetics course will not be considered a reference letter, and 3 letters of reference are still required.
 For courses other than molecular genetics that have a pass/fail grade, we will be assessing grade performance in previous coursework to inform the application review.

 Exposure to the profession of genetic counselling: